courselabs/docker/labs/compose-limits/README.md

 > Both containers are recreated.
 The old web container was running fine but it didn't match the new spec.

 Now when you use the app it will still fail after 3 numbers, but then Docker restarts the API container.
-The app won't work while the container starts, but then it will work again:
+The app won't work while the container starts up, but then it will work again:

 ```
+# try the app until it fails, then check the container status:
 docker ps -a
 ```